 I always saw my maternal grandparents as individual beings.
 They were just “Abuela” and “Abuelo”.
 I never saw them as a couple.
 They were so different that I’ve always wondered what brought them together.

 My grandfather Domingo was a peculiar fellow, to say the least.
-There are stories of him that, to this day, my mother and aunt can still marvel when they reminisce.
-If the guy felt he was low on iron, he’d put iron nails on a glass of water, let them soak overnight, and drink the water the next morning.
-It was a practical way to get his iron dosage, he’d argue.
+There are stories of him that, to this day, my mother and aunt can still marvel at when they reminisce.
+If the guy felt low on iron, he’d put iron nails on a glass of water, let them soak overnight, and drink the water the following day.
+He’d argue that getting his iron dosage was a practical way.
 Were there any pesky ghosts or apparitions disturbing your peace at home?
 Not a problem.
-As a self-taught scholar of spiritualism and founding member of “La Sociedad Espiritista de Maracaibo”, he could organise a séance at a short notice to get all paranormal activity under control at your home.
+As a self-taught scholar of spiritualism and founding member of “La Sociedad Espiritista de Maracaibo”, he could organise a séance at short notice to get all paranormal activity under control at your home.

 God bless Liza!
 The woman has had her ups and downs for most of her career.
-Her struggles with drug addiction and alcohol dependency have been well documented by the press.
-However, there’s no doubt La Minnelli got her mother’s performing genes.
-Just like Judy Garland did on her day, Liza has always managed to leave her demons behind every now and then just to give her audience some amazing live performances.
+The press well documented her struggles with drug addiction and alcohol dependency.
+However, no doubt La Minnelli got her mother’s performing genes.
+Just like Judy Garland did in her day, Liza has always managed to leave her demons behind every now and then just to give her audience some amazing live performances.
 Case in point, “Liza’s At the Palace”.

 Summer of 1992 has a special place in my memories.
 I had finished my masters in the spring, and the organisation I had been working for a few months had extended my contract for another six months.
 I had moved to a new place near DuPont Circle in DC.
 This was the early 1990s and it would take another four or five years for the area to become chic.

 So, there I was in a small efficiency apartment at the Chastleton, at 16th and R, where as legend has it The Duke and Duchess of Windsor stayed for a while.